kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 3. Change the **Name** to match the Function, select `micro` from the **Plan** drop-down list, and set **Image pull policy** to `Always`.

-   > **NOTE:** The Service Instance, Service Binding, and Service Binding Usage can have different names than the Function, but it is recommended that all related resources share a common name.
+   > **NOTE:** The ServiceInstance, ServiceBinding, and ServiceBindingUsage can have different names than the Function, but it is recommended that all related resources share a common name.

 4. Select **Create** to confirm changes.

    Wait until the status of the instance changes from `PROVISIONING` to `RUNNING`.

-### Bind the Function to the Service Instance
+### Bind the Function to the ServiceInstance

-1. Go to the **Functions** view in the left navigation panel and select the Function you want to bind to the Service Instance.
+1. Go to the **Functions** view in the left navigation panel and select the Function you want to bind to the ServiceInstance.

 2. Switch to the **Configuration** tab and select **Create Service Binding** in the **Service Bindings** section.